+With full

-Without option to purchase additional ADSs With full option to purchase additional ADSs exercise
+Without option to

+option to purchase

+purchase additional

+additional ADSs

+ADSs exercise

 Per ADS \$ \$

 Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$ .
-We have also agreed to reimburse the underwriters for certain of their expenses in an amount up to \$
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$3.3 million.
+We have also agreed to reimburse the underwriters for certain of their expenses in an amount up to \$40,000.